 Subscribe to our YouTube Channel

 Features, Description, Reviews, Q&A, Specs & Installation

 Smoother Performance.
 Replace that worn front driveshaft on your lifted Jeep with an Adams Driveshaft Heavy Duty Front 1310 CV Greasable Driveshaft for more strength and a better operating angle.
 Featuring a heavy duty CV shaft and greasable u-joints, this new front driveshaft offers less vibration for a smooth driveline performance, even with tires up to 35 inches.
-It is custom made for your 1997-2006 Wrangler TJ with 0-6 inches of lift.

 Heavy Duty.
 This Front Driveshaft has heavy duty tubing to satisfy even the most avid off-roader.
 The all-encompassing kit features a superior-grade 1310 CV shaft with a 2 inch x 0.120 wall thickness, Spicer greasable 1310 u-joints, and an American-made front 1310 transfer case output shaft yoke.
 Adams Driveshaft even includes a set of Grade 10 CV bolts in this system that is made to endure the extra stress that comes with bigger wheels and tires.